 Band – The 7th Grade Band is open to all students who previously studied a band instrument.
 Students may enroll as a beginning band student with consultation from the band director.
 Students will increase their instrumental skills through use of warm-ups, scales, and concert literature.
 Additional rehearsals occur outside of class during activity period.
-Two evening concerts (December and May) and the performance at the Music Performance Assessment (during the school day in May) are required (graded).
-Students electing Band as a class may also participate in Orchestra and/or Chorus during activity period.
+Two evening concerts (December and May) are required (graded).
+Students selecting Band as a class may also participate in Orchestra and/or Chorus during activity period, schedule permitting.
 There are additional opportunities for select honors groups, percussion ensemble, and jazz band.
 This half credit class meets every other day over the course of the school year.

-Chorus – Middle School Chorus is open to all 7th grade students who like to sing or want to learn more about music in a performance based class.
+Chorus – Seventh grade Chorus is open to all students who enjoy singing or want to learn more about music in a performance based class.
 This course will continue their education in proper vocal technique, music literacy, and choral repertoire.
 Students will learn in individual, small group, and large group settings and may have the opportunity to participate in dance, piano, and or vocal solo opportunities.
-Additional rehearsals are held two days per six-day cycle, by voice part, for any student who would like additional rehearsal time.
 Please note, as part of this course, students are required (graded) to attend two evening concerts (one in December and the other in May) with the possibility of optional performances throughout the year.
 This half credit class meets every other day over the course of the school year.

-Orchestra – Middle School Orchestra is open to all 7th grade students who play violin, viola, cello, or bass.
-Orchestra class provides students with the opportunity to further develop their instrumental skills and experience quality orchestral literature through meaningful ensemble performance.
+Orchestra – Orchestra is open to all students who play an orchestral stringed instrument (e.g. violin, viola, cello, or bass).
+Orchestra provides an academic opportunity for students to further develop their instrumental skills and experience quality orchestral literature through meaningful ensemble performance.
 Additional rehearsals take place several times a week during activity period throughout the school year.
 Two evening concerts (December and May) are required (graded).
 Students electing Orchestra as a class may also participate in Band and/or Chorus during Activity Period.
 This half credit class meets every other day over the course of the school year.